Ready Player Two: Film adaptation

 In November 2017, Cline acknowledged that the resurgence in his motivation to write Ready Player Two was due to working on the first film's script, as well as its successes both financially and critically.
 The author stated that a sequel may be desired by the film studio.
 By March 2018, Cline reiterated this, stating, "I think there's a good chance that, if Ready Player One does well, Warner Bros. will want to make a sequel.
 I don't know if Steven [Spielberg] would want to dive back in, because he would know what he is getting into.
 He's said that it's the third-hardest film he's made, out of dozens and dozens of movies".
 Co-star Olivia Cooke is contractually attached to return in sequels.
 In December 2020, Cline confirmed that a film adaptation was in the early stages of development.

+In March 2024, Spielberg also confirmed that Ready Player Two is in development.
+He also announced that he would only serve as producer.
+He stated: "We're in the discovery phase, trying to figure out what's next."